 IBM’s mission statement is detailed, providing specifics of what the business does.
 For example, the company states that it is involved in the creation, development, and manufacture of information technologies.
 Also, the corporate mission includes information regarding IBM’s characteristics, such as the types of people involved in the business, as well as the organizational outputs offered to target customers in the global market.
 Based on such information, the company’s corporate mission statement is satisfactory in serving as a guide for strategic decision-making processes.
 However, it is recommended that IBM adjust the statement to account for changes in the organization, including the sale of some of the company’s businesses and the refocusing onto core competencies.

-As one of the biggest technology firms in the global market, International Business Machines Corporation has a vision statement that states leadership in the information technology industry and market.
-The company’s corporate vision contains sufficient details about what such leadership means in terms of success and importance.
-For example, the corporate statement defines success and importance in terms of being a basic resource in the industry.
+As one of the biggest technology firms in the global market, International Business Machines has a vision statement that states leadership in the information technology industry and market.
+The company’s corporate vision contains sufficient details about what such leadership means, in terms of success and importance.
+For example, the corporate statement links success and importance to being a basic resource in the industry.
 In this regard, IBM’s corporate vision statement is satisfactory and ideal.
-However, a recommendation is to enhance it by including recent, current and potential changes in the business.
-This recommendation is based on IBM’s recent strategic repositioning and reform efforts, which included the divestiture of some of its businesses.
+However, a recommendation is to enhance it by including recent, current, and potential changes in the business.
+This recommendation is based on IBM’s strategic repositioning and reform efforts, which include the divestiture of some of its businesses.

 - International Business Machines Corporation (IBM) – Form 10-K.